 #7: Nordic Hamstring Curls

-- Kneel down on a mat with an upright torso with your heels hooked under something like a low table or couch to keep your feet anchored down.
+- Kneel on a mat with an upright torso and heels hooked under a low table or couch to keep your feet anchored.

 - Cross your arms over your chest.

 - Fall forward, leaning your entire body from the knees rather than just hinging at the hips.

 - Try to “fall“ towards the floor in a slow and controlled manner.